thycotic/dsv-docs/product/cli-ref/home.md

 ### Restore

 The `delete` command is a soft delete for about 72 hours before the delete become permanent.
 During that time, the secret can be brought back using the `restore` command.
+After the ~72 hours, the secret is permanently deleted and can't be restored.

 ``` bash
 dsv home restore secret1